ViktorAryd/katacoda-scenarios/firecracker/step3.md

 ## Configuration needed to launch microVM

 Firecracker needs a separate linux kernel and root file system to function.
-To ensure compatability, we use the files provided by AWS in the set up instructions for Firecracker (This takes a few seconds):
+To ensure compatibility, we use the files provided by AWS in the set up instructions for Firecracker (This takes a few seconds):

 ``url="s3.amazonaws.com/spec.ccfc.min/img/quickstart_guide/`uname -m`"
 curl -fsSL -o "hello-vmlinux.bin" "${url}/kernels/vmlinux.bin"